DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

             - attend to physical security
             - deploy IDS on the network side to monitor for malicious traffic
             - in many scenarios, you are an edge customer, and likely will need to rely on a vendor for some of the security and vulnerability remediation

+- **Fog computing** is another example of advanced computation architectures, which is also often used as an element in an IIoT deployment.
+Fog computing relies upon sensors, IoT devices, or even edge computing devices to collect data, and then transfer it back to a central location for processing.
+Thus, intelligence and processing is centralized.
+    - Both edge and fog computing can often take advantage of or integrate the use of microcontrollers, embedded devices, static devices, cyber-physical systems, and IoT equipment.

 - 3.5.15 Virtualized systems
     - **Virtualized systems**: used to host one or more OSs within the memory of a single host computer, or to run apps not compatible with the host OS
         - Securing virtualized systems: